Mortgage Loan Originator Licensing

 • foreclosures within the past 3 years

-• three or more accounts currently more than 90 days passed due
+• three or more accounts currently more than 90 days past due

 • multiple Social Security Numbers attached to the individual's name